daniel-smyth/daniel-smyth/README.md

-Coding Concoctions Brewed with Coffee and Passion ☕️ 🚀
+Coding concoctions brewed with coffee and passion ☕️ 🚀

 - 🔭 Innovating at Blinq
 - 📧 Reach out: danielsmyth2011@gmail.com